canonical/discourse-k8s-operator/docs/reference/external-access.md

 Besides that, other services, like link previews and installing themes from a git repository may need access to external sites to work, so allowing internet access to the Discourse instance is recommended.
-In an air gapped environment, the `model-config` options `juju-http-proxy`, `juju-https-proxy` and `juju-no-proxy` can be used to set up a proxy for Discourse, see [Using proxies with Charmed Kubernetes](https://ubuntu.com/kubernetes/docs/proxies) for more information.
+In restricted environments, the `model-config` options `juju-http-proxy`, `juju-https-proxy` and `juju-no-proxy` can be used to set up a proxy for Discourse, see [Using proxies with Charmed Kubernetes](https://ubuntu.com/kubernetes/docs/proxies) for more information.